Modeling AD Risk and Protective Genetic Factors in Human CNS Cell Types

 We have additional collaborative projects, two of which are highlighted below.

-HTS of compounds to promote synaptic function: Synaptic loss correlates well with AD progression, and is a potential target for therapeutic intervention.
-In collaboration with Dr. Andy Teich we have just completed a screen of ~1000 compounds in hiPSC-derived neurons for beneficial effects on synaptic function, using bar-coded RNA-Seq (PLATE-Seq) as a readout.
-In order to interpret these lower read depth profiles, we have identified master regulators (MRs) in human neurons generated by Ngn2-mediated transdifferentiation, which are associated with the expression of many other genes for which we can use MR as a proxy.
+HTS of compounds to promote synaptic function and mediate AD phenotypes: Synaptic loss correlates well with AD progression, and is a potential target for therapeutic intervention.
+In collaboration with Dr. Andrew Teich we have just completed a screen of ~1000 compounds in hiPSC-derived neurons for beneficial effects on synaptic function and other AD-related pathways, using bar-coded RNA-Seq (PLATE-Seq) as a readout.
+In order to interpret these lower read depth profiles, we have identified master regulators (MRs) in human neurons generated by Ngn2-mediated transdifferentiation, which are associated with the expression of many other genes for which we can use MR as a proxy (manuscript in preparation).

 Other Collaborative Projects